matthewhand/open-hivemind/README.md

 To analyze an image, simply upload it to the designated channel.
 The bot will send the image for analysis and return the results.

 ````
-Upload an image to the channel
+Upload an image to the channel with message !analyse
 ````

 The bot will provide analysis based on the machine learning model specified.